liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/12-migrating-a-theme-from-the-plugins-sdk-to-the-themes-generator.markdown

 modular, you can use the same themelet for multiple themes!

-Themelets are just one of the features you gain from migrating your existing Ant-based theme project to a [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) project.
-The Themes Generator is a Node.js-based tool that gives you access to an array of  [theme Gulp tasks](/develop/reference/-/knowledge_base/7-0/theme-gulp-tasks), that facilitate developing and managing themes.
+Themelets are just one of the features you gain from migrating your existing Ant-based theme project to a [Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) project.
+The Liferay Theme Generator is a Node.js-based tool that gives you access to an array of  [theme Gulp tasks](/develop/reference/-/knowledge_base/7-0/theme-gulp-tasks), that facilitate developing and managing themes.